-Hunting and fishing while traveling in an RV is an all-in-one vacation package.
-It’s also a splendid strategy to escape the way that technology usually monopolizes our lives.
+Hunting and fishing while traveling in an RV is an affordable all-in-one vacation package.

 That’s because hunting and fishing areas are off the beaten path and in places where it’s all about you, the family, and your connection with nature.
 RV hunting trips can also get you closer to the action because you can often camp right on public lands that are near your favorite hunting stand or fishing spot.